A+

 Has Crime in Peck Increased Since Last Year?

-Year-over-year crime data allows us to analyze short-term trends in crime activity.
-By comparing crime rates from one year to the next, we can identify patterns and shifts in Peck crime rates.
-This information can be invaluable for residents looking to make informed decisions on where to live.
-When comparing the most recent year to the previous year, total crime in Peck has decreased by 66.7% year over year.
-Violent crime has decreased by 100% and property crime has decreased by 50%.
+Examining year-over-year crime data provides insights into short-term trends with regards to the crime activity in Peck.
+This analysis involves comparing crime rates from one year to the next, enabling the identification of patterns and fluctuations in crime.
+Such information proves invaluable to residents seeking to make well-informed decisions about their choice of residence.
+In the most recent year, compared to the previous one, total crime in Peck has decreased by 66.7%.
+Specifically, violent crime has decreased by 100%, while property crime has decreased by 50%.
+This data empowers individuals with a clearer understanding of the evolving safety landscape in Peck.

 Potential Causes for Crime in Peck